Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 But Florida has all those tourists for a reason — the beaches are glorious, the climate is fantastic, and it’s reliable.
 There’s something to be said about that.
-After experiencing Seaside, we were shocked to find ourselves falling for Florida.
+After experiencing Seaside, I were shocked to find myself falling for Florida.

 I’m sorry to say it was the oysters in Apalachicola.
 Apalachicola was a pilgrimage for me — I had to taste the famous oysters, and I heard that the mixed oyster platter at Boss Restaurant was the way to go.

 These oysters were small, messy, and so overloaded with accoutrements that I couldn’t even taste them.
-They did not remotely compare to the ones we had at Half Shell in Mississippi.
+They did not remotely compare to the ones I had at Half Shell in Mississippi.

 Perhaps I should have had them raw.

-We went to Waffle House for the kitsch factor.
-I joked that I wanted to see a fight at Waffle House — and we almost got our wish.
+I went to Waffle House for the kitsch factor.
+I joked that I wanted to see a fight at Waffle House — and I almost got our wish.

-After waiting for more than 45 minutes for our food, our waitress came over.
+After waiting for more than 45 minutes for my food, my waitress came over.
 “I’m gonna be honest with y’all,” she said apologetically.
 “The cook got mad and walked out.”

 All right, then.

-She later told us that she had been fired for fighting with the cook, but it was okay, since she was planning on quitting anyway.
-We left her a nice tip.
+She later told me that she had been fired for fighting with the cook, but it was okay, since she was planning on quitting anyway.
+I left her a nice tip.